David T. C. Davies: Asylum

+In April 2023 the Welsh Government wrote to Davies, asking for his consent for legal aid and £1,600 monthly payments to be given to some asylum seekers under their Basic Income pilot.
+Davies, describing the request as "highly irresponsible" and "indefensible", and arguing the move would "incentivise human traffickers", declined to approve it.

+Travellers

+In August 2023 Davies was reported to South Wales police during a consultation on potential traveller sites undertaken by Monmouthshire County Council.
+Davies suggested that the council's consultation was inadequate, and published and distributed a leaflet to constituents in Monmouthshire, which, among other questions, asked "would you like to see a Traveller site next to your house?"
+Davies denied that the leaflet was racist – and was supported by Oliver Dowden, the Deputy Prime Minister – but traveller groups suggested that it was a further example of "a 'history of hostility' towards Traveller communities" displayed by the Welsh Secretary over decades.
+South Wales police ultimately decided to take no further action.
+The Guardian later issued a correction, after wrongly attributing a disparaging comment on travellers made in 1999 to Davies.

 Climate change

 Davies called for a debate in Parliament on climate change in 2013 in which he questioned the scientific evidence for the role of human factors in global warming.
-He went on to state that it is not proven that the carbon dioxide which has been released into the atmosphere is responsible for the relatively small amount of warming that has taken place since industrialisation.
-These claims are incorrect.

 Davies claimed that "in the 1970s, everyone was predicting a forthcoming ice age".
 A study of the peer-reviewed literature on climate change published between 1965 and 1979 found just seven articles suggesting that the world might be cooling, and 44 proposing that it was likely to get warmer.
 The "emphasis on greenhouse warming", it concludes, "dominated the scientific literature even then".

 Davies also criticised the government's approach to pursuing low carbon energy saying, "an unholy coalition of environmentalists working with big businesses have persuaded various British ministers to phase out cheap electricity from coal and gas and replace it with non-CO2 generating alternatives such as wind, solar and nuclear."

 During a political discussion on climate change in 2016, Davies argued that temperature increases could be explained by the use of different thermometers.
-He stated that the level of global temperature increase was "perfectly possible to explain away, because we are not comparing "like with like".
+He stated that the level of global temperature increase was "perfectly possible to explain away, because we are not comparing 'like with like'.
 We are using slightly different temperature gauges, the areas in which we are using them have moved, some of the areas that they are in have changed over the years, and they can be subject to something called the urban heat island effect or to other natural factors.
 So there has not really been an increase since 1998."

 In 2019, Davies said that he fully accepted the link between carbon dioxide and climate change.
 He also said he supported the UK government's intention to become carbon neutral by 2050.

-In August 2019 Davies criticised the British band The 1975 for going on a world tour, accusing them of hypocrisy after producing a song about climate change.
+In August 2019, Davies criticised the British band The 1975 for going on a world tour, accusing them of hypocrisy after producing a song about climate change.

-Foreign policy

-He voted against the Cameron–Clegg coalition government in 2013 on the issue of British military intervention in the Syrian civil war.